volcano-sh/kubegene-website/content/docs/design/dynamic-concurrency.md

     Vars_iter:
       - ["1", "2", "3", "4"]
-This gives four concurrency, each variable being "1", "2", "3", "4".
+This gives four concurrencies, each variable being "1", "2", "3", "4".
 Among them, the separator is an arbitrary string.
 After having the get_result function, if you need to implement the task concurrently and dynamically according to the result of the previous step